 - ALL modifications MUST BE APPROVED by the Academic Advisor

-- Once the thesis is submitted to the "THESIS PORTAL" neither the student nor the Advisor nor the Co-Advisor may, in any manner, contact the Internal Examiners, until Internal Examiners Reports are received.
+- Once the thesis is submitted to the "THESIS PORTAL" to the Internal Examiners neither the student nor the Advisor nor the Co-Advisor may, in any manner, contact the Internal Examiners, until Internal Examiners Reports are received.

 PROCESS: (5.11.6 in the Academic Guidelines)

-- Student submits Thesis for distribution through his/her JUMP Account using the THESIS PORTAL
+- Student submits Thesis for distribution to the Examining Committee through his/her JUMP Account using the THESIS PORTAL

 - Initial Submission of Final Thesis for Distribution: